1. Home

 When you are an event planner, things rarely go perfectly according to plan.
 The measure of your ability is how you cope with unexpected hiccups.
 Don’t avoid this in your event planner resume.
 Event planning is not a simple occupation; pretending otherwise would be disingenuous.

 A “perfect” resume that presents you as an omniscient sage of the events industry would surely be a lie on some level.
-Obstacles come your way on a regular basis, so your employment history resume section should mention a few relevant examples.
-Be honest with employers, and they will warm to you and want to find out more.
+Obstacles come your way regularly, so your employment history resume section should mention a few relevant examples.
+You can go back to the last 10-15 years to find these.
+Be honest with employers, and they will warm up to you.

 If your resume reads like a boring description of responsibilities, few people will feel enthused.
 If, on the other hand, you share some of your career ups and downs, recruiters will understand that you can handle the rough times and ride out the easier ones.

-You can find an event planner employment history resume sample below.
+Take a look at the event planner resume employment history resume sample below:

-• Interviewed clients to assess their desires and needs for customized event strategies.
+• Interviewed clients to assess their desires and needs regarding their event.

 • Created client files and maintained meticulous organization of event documents.

-• Developed and maintained consistently solid, symbiotic relationships with several vendors during eight years of collaboration.
+• Developed and maintained strong relationships with several vendors during a span of five years.

 • Carefully managed budgets and schedules.